 Car Insurance Rates by Age: FAQ

-We answered some common questions about how age and gender affect car insurance costs.
+We answered common questions about how age and gender affect car insurance costs.

 Do age and gender affect car insurance rates?

-Age substantially affects car insurance rates.
-Gender also matters, especially for young drivers.
+Age and gender both affect average car insurance costs, especially for young drivers.
 A 16-year-old boy pays $495 more yearly than a girl of the same age.
 However, this gap shrinks to just $33 by age 25.
-Teen insurance is much more expensive, with teen drivers paying nearly five times more for coverage than a 50-year-old.
+Teen drivers pay nearly five times more for coverage than 50-year-old drivers.

 At what age is car insurance the cheapest?